 Safety & Security Window Films allow you to upgrade your glass to code for a fraction of the cost of a full glass replacement.
 Building codes may specify that glass near certain hazardous locations, such as wet surfaces, doors, floors, ramps, and stairs, meet certain safety glazing requirements.

-3M Safety Window Films can help you quickly and easily meet safety glazing impact requirements for far less than the cost of replacement windows.
+3M Safety Window Filmscan help you quickly and easily meet safety glazing impact requirements for far less than the cost of replacement windows.
+Bars and pubs increasingly use tempered glass to reduce the risk of injuries caused by broken glass used as a weapon.

 Window Film Depot is a certified installer of 3M Safety & Security Window Films.
 When you contact us, we’ll get a better understanding of your needs, schedule an onsite consultation, recommend the best products for you and discuss installation logistics.